top of page

 D: Devil if I have you Men of the Row - I've been pretty well cheated, haven't I though!

-Instead of a pistol - the D cocks his tail and seizes BH and S by the throat
+Instead of a pistol - the D cocks his tail and seizes HB and S by the throat

-D: The ladies are not even sisters - the poets spend most of their time faffing around on the lake writing about snow - and I'm not convinced if one does not possess something of a reverence for the Almighty (nose turns blue)
+D: Firstly, those badly-parented ladies are not even sisters! - secondly, the poets spend most of their time faffing around on the lake writing about snow - thirdly, I'm not convinced if one - the one with a countenance from heaven (nose turns blue) - does not possess something of a reverence for the Almighty

 D flips through the book - fire is again coming out of his ears and nose

-HB & S (snivelling): But we have long, fairly pointless careers ahead of us!
+HB & S(snivelling): But we have long careers of puffery ahead of us!

 D: I am aware of that - I am only taking your souls - what remains on earth is what you will be remembered by! (laughs and carries the two souls away on his pitchfork)

-S (to HB): Zounds Brougham! - I've just had a marvellous idea about a little girl and three bears
+S(to HB, shivering in a corner): Zounds Brougham, forget your prayers! - I've just had a stupendous vision about a little girl and three bears...

 END